-1. Learn everything you can.
+1. Learn everything you can

-It’s great to know a lot about the exciting devices we use and the liquids we vape, but until we get past the current threats to vaping, it’s crucial that all vapers know something about the science, the law and the politics.
+It’s great to know a lot about the exciting devices we use and the liquids we vape, but until we get beyond the current threats to vaping, it’s crucial that all vapers know something about the science, the law, and the politics.
 Every one of us should be able to briefly (and correctly!) answer basic questions and correct misunderstandings.
 We represent vaping to non-vapers.
 We need to know our stuff.

 2. Teach non-vapers the facts and gain their support.
+We need help!

-4. Register to vote and vote.
+4. Register to vote.
+Then do it!

 5. Recruit smokers!

 We need more vapers.
-The more there are, the harder we will be to stop as a political and economic force.
+The more vapers there are, the harder we will be to stop as a political and economic force.
 Also, isn’t this what it’s really all about?
 When you run into a smoker, ask if they’ve tried vaping.
 If they’re interested, recommend a shop to visit.
 Offer them help if they have questions.

-6. Patronize vendors who are involved.
+6. Patronize vendors who are involved

-7. Join CASAA.
+7. Join CASAA

-I hope to write more on this in the near future, but vaping needs you on Twitter, Facebook, and Instagram.
+Vaping needs you on Twitter, Facebook, and Instagram.
 Much of the communication between advocates, politicians, scientists and journalists happens online, and we can all be online ambassadors for vaping.
 It’s actually fun too!
 Just remember not to be, you know, that guy – the obnoxious name-calling loudmouth that hurts his own cause.

 A lot of good discussion is happening there!
 Online vaping advocacy has the same goals as the personal kind.
-We want to improve our reputation among non-vapers by being intelligent and persuasive.
+We want to improve our reputation by being intelligent and persuasive — and we want to find each other, and non-vaping allies.
 The beauty of the online version is that we can instantly communicate with people anywhere in the world.

 10. Be proud!